-Emissions from bulk tank cleaning operations occur from tank degassing, and from the evaporation of VOCs in the sludge and solvents applied to remove the sludge, if any.
-Note that there are different processes and types of equipment used in cleaning storage tanks.
-Emissions from storage tank cleaning may be greatly reduced based on the procedures used.
+Emissions from bulk tank cleaning operations occur from tank degassing and the evaporation of VOCs in the sludge.
+Note that there are different processes and types of equipment used in cleaning storage tanks therefore, emissions may be greatly reduced based on the procedures used.
 Contact the personnel responsible for the cleaning of the storage tank(s) throughout the year to set up an accurate emissions profile from this process.
-The following steps are recommended to calculate emissions for a "typical" storage tank cleaning.

-2.4.1 Emissions Calculation from Degassing and Clingage
+2.4.1 Emissions from Tank Cleanings